 ArcMap uses a random set of symbols to draw the land use types (although you can change the color scheme).
-You can change an individual color by double-clicking it and specifying a new color in the Symbol Selector, or you can specify a style to use predefined colors and symbols (a style is a set of symbols stored in ArcMap, often specific to an application or industry).
-ArcMap provides some standard styles.
-You can also create your own.
+You can change an individual color by double-clicking it and specifying a new color in the Symbol Selector, or you can specify a style to use predefined colors and symbols (a style is a set of elements, symbols, and properties of symbols stored in ArcMap, often specific to an application or industry).
+ArcMap provides some standard styles, and you can also create your own.
 You'll use a land use style created for this tutorial.

 - 1. Right-click parcels in the table of contents and click Properties. - 2.
 Click the Symbology tab. - 3.
 Under Categories in the Show window, click Match to symbols in a style. - 4.
-Click the Browse button and navigate to the Map folder on the local drive where you installed the tutorial data (the default installation path is

-$\label{eq:c:ArcGISArcTutorMap}.
-Click the land_use style and click Open.$

-5. Click Match Symbols.
+Click the Browse button and navigate to the Map folder on the local drive where you installed the tutorial data (the default installation path is C:\ArcGIS\ArcTutor\Map).
+Click the land_use style and click Open. - 5.
+Click Match Symbols. - 6.
+Click the check box to deselect and turn off the symbol displayed for <all other values>.

-6. Click OK.
+7. Click OK.
 The parcels will now be drawn using colors defined in the style.

-For more information on symbolizing and displaying features, see Chapter 6, 'Symbolizing your data'.
+For more information on symbolizing and displaying features, see Chapter 6, 'Symbolizing features' and Chapter 8, 'Working with styles and symbols'.